 The directors are responsible for the other information.
-The other information comprises the information included in the annual report for the year ended 30 June 2020, but does not include the financial report and our auditor's report thereon.
-Prior to the date of this auditor's report, the other information we obtained included the Directors report.
+The other information comprises the information included in the annual report for the year ended 30 June 2021, but does not include the financial report and our auditor's report thereon.
+Prior to the date of this auditor's report, the other information we obtained included the Directors' report.
 We expect the remaining other information to be made available to us after the date of this auditor's report.

-Our opinion on the financial report does not cover the other information and we do not and will not express an opinion or any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.